 Although recreational bones are safe with proper supervision, leaving your dog unattended can result in any of the dangers already discussed with cooked bones, should the raw bone be accidentally broken down and ingested by your dog.

-In order to provide the safest chewing experience for your pup, be sure to always keep a close eye on your dog while they have a bone.
-Also, if you have several dogs in the house, always separate them before giving out bones so that fights don’t break out.
-Dogs are not good with sharing their bones.
+- If you have several dogs in the house, always separate them before giving out bones so that fights don’t break out.
+Dogs are not good at sharing their bones.

 You want to be as certain as possible that they will not be able to break the bone down into sizes that can be swallowed.